Electrical Load Calculation App Features, Types & Tools

 3. Is the cost of an electrical load calculation app worth it?

-Plus, when used right, these tools improve quoting accuracy, reduce callbacks, and help techs look sharp in front of clients and inspectors.
+When used properly, these tools improve quoting accuracy, reduce callbacks, and help techs look sharp in front of clients and inspectors.
 That reputation boost alone can be worth the price.

 4. Who needs electrical load calculation apps?